We manage a number of woodlands and plantations throughout Derbyshire.

 Holmewood Woodlands has been recreated upon the site of the original 'Holme Wood' which is where the village gets its name.

-This is ancient oak woodland; a beautiful place to enjoy a quiet walk and look for wildlife.
+Shaw Wood is ancient oak woodland registered as a local wildlife site.
+It’s a beautiful place to enjoy a quiet walk and look for wildlife.